AscendingPassage.com HOME PAGE.

 simple--namely, the vault.
 And yet they were marvellous pioneers,

 these architects.
-They had already succeeded in evolving out of the
+They had already succeeded in evolving a number of conceptions which, from the beginning no

 consider it well, is less explicable still.
 They employed symmetry